aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ::::

 This file contains constants used by the Employee Portal Service.
-Update this file to specify the following:
+Update this file to specify your KMS Key ARN.
-- The KMS Key ARN that was created in [Getting Started](TODO).
+If you are working through these exercises in an AWS classroom environment, a KMS Key has been created for you.
+Open the [Event dashboard](https://catalog.us-east-1.prod.workshops.aws/event/dashboard/en-US), grab the "KMSKeyArn" field value, and use it in the code snippet below:

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}